HBPol/rag-trader/api/README.md

 The default environment is `dev`, with additional allowed values of `staging` and `prod`.

-`env.example` contains a ready-to-use DSN targeting the docker-compose Postgres service; copy it into your `.env` to get started quickly.
+`.env.example` contains a ready-to-use DSN targeting the docker-compose Postgres service; copy it into your `.env` to get started quickly.

 ## Health Endpoints